raindropio/help/docs/getting-started/about/index.md

 </summary>

 Hi!
 My name is Rustem Mussabekov.
-I’m originally from the Kazakhstan, now living in Russia.
 I have a computer science degree and nine years of experience as UI/UX designer in commercial products.

 My passion for building apps began to blossom when I discovered Visual Basic 6.
 The idea that I could draw an elements and then translate them into a working app was blew my mind.
 Now, this is what I doing in daily basis.